dima-ser/homestuff/README.md

 - Keep track of maintenance for your items
 - Password-protected so that the app can be accessible from the Internet, if so desired

-# What This Project Is NOT For
+# Limitations/What This Project Is NOT For
 - This is not a comprehensive IT asset management tool, for that there's Snipe-IT.
 HomeStuff is for basic home use only.
 - No labels/barcodes/QR codes
 - No multi-user support, one user only
+- US-focused only (no multi-currency or localization support)